Persistent storage for Docker

 High availability databases

 - Reduce downtime across platform and service providers with high availability volumes and replicas and recover non-disruptively from failures

 - Reduce cost and operational complexity of application and database level replication.

 - Deterministic performance for all I/O profiles via memory caching and data locality.

 - Secure application data in encrypted volumes, using encryption keys managed and owned by the data/application owner.

-Deploy any stateful application in production with Docker and Kubernetes
+Deploy any stateful application in production

 We’re excited to have StorageOS join the Cloud Native Computing Foundation as it develops a persistent, stateful container storage for cloud native systems.
 We look forward to leveraging this knowledge as we further the adoption of cloud native computing.